meaghansharrard89/python-p3-v2-final-project-template/README.md

 Fear not the culinary missteps!
 Exercise your chef's prerogative to delete recipes, ingredients, or categories with the swipe of a digital spatula.

 🎉 Let The Cookbook Chronicles be your culinary compass, steering you towards a symphony of taste that echoes with your kitchen prowess!
 Happy Cooking! 🌮🎶🔥

+<h1>Project Details</h1>
+<h2>Getting Started:</h2>
+To start this program, please follow the instructions below:

+1. Navigate to the folder that holds all program files.
+2. Type “pipenv install” and press enter to install necessary dependencies.
+3. Type “pipenv shell” and press enter to start the virtual environment.
+4. In your virtual environment, type “python lib/seed.py” and press enter to seed the database.
+Your terminal should now say “Database seeded”.